 If an Accredited Third Party Provider does not want to be responsible for the ongoing management of the SEB, they can be a Broker.
 A Broker may help the landholder organise an assessment of the vegetation, establish credit, develop the management plan and facilitate or develop agreements with clearance proponents.

-A list of Accredited Third Party Providers and Brokers will be made publically available on the Native Vegetation Credit Register.
+A list of Accredited Third Party Providers and Brokers can be found here.

 For more information on the eligibility criteria, roles and responsibilities of Accredited Third Party Providers, see the Native Vegetation Third Party and Credit SEB Kit.